 </ img>

-Interfaces: Wi-Fi 802.11 a / b / g / n / ac / ax (aka Wi-Fi 6) 2.4 GHz and 5 GHz, Bluetooth 5.0 LE with aptX, ANT +, NFC, and for wired connection - fast USB 3.1 Gen 1 (Type-C ) Supported global positioning systems GPS, GLONASS, Beidou, Galileo.
-As already mentioned above, the smartphone produces stereo sound and supports Dolby Atmos.
+Interfaces: Wi-Fi 802.11 a/b/g/n/ac/ax (aka Wi-Fi 6) 2.4 GHz and 5 GHz, Bluetooth 5.0 LE with aptX, ANT+, NFC, and for a wired connection - fast USB 3.1 Gen 1 (Type-C ).
+Global positioning systems GPS, GLONASS, Beidou, Galileo are supported.
+As already written above, the smartphone produces stereo sound and supports Dolby Atmos.
 The smartphone sounds very loud and high quality.
-We couldn’t verify the sound on the cable: unfortunately, the company refused the 3.5 mm jack.
-And this is considering trolling to Apple about this a year earlier.
-In the absence of a 3.5 mm jack, one could close one’s eyes if it weren’t for one annoying moment: one of the third-party adapters from Type-C to a 3.5 mm jack didn’t “wound up” with a smartphone.
-Apparently you only need a proprietary (I think Type-C DACs like Hidizs Sonata or iBasso DC01 should work) or complete AKG headphones.
-They didn’t reach us, so it was not possible to evaluate the sound through the wire.
+It was not possible to check the sound using the cable: unfortunately, the company abandoned the 3.5 mm jack.
+And this is considering the trolling against Apple about this a year earlier.
+One could turn a blind eye to the lack of a 3.5 mm connector if not for one annoying moment: one of the third-party adapters from Type-C to a 3.5 mm connector did not &#8220;start&#8221; with a smartphone.
+Apparently you only need a branded one (I think Type-C DACs like Hidizs Sonata or iBasso DC01 should work) or supplied AKG headphones.
+They did not reach us, so it was not possible to evaluate the sound over the wire.
 The application and sound settings are familiar to Samsung.
-There is an equalizer and all kinds of Pribluda like UHD upscaler, Dolby Atmos and Adapt Sound (optimization by ear and age):
+There is an equalizer and all sorts of gadgets such as UHD upscaler, Dolby Atmos and Adapt Sound (optimized for hearing and age):

 </ img>